What to do after a winter storm

 Monitor the weather closely

 Stay informed about the latest weather conditions by watching local news or listening to NOAA weather radio.
-Even after you think the danger has passed, it’s important to know about road closures, changing weather patterns, and other community alerts.
-Local emergency services can provide updates if you sign up, or you can download a variety of apps for smartphones such as with FEMA or the American Red Cross emergency app.
+Even after you think the danger has passed, it's important to know about road closures, changing weather patterns, and other community alerts.
+Local emergency services can provide updates if you sign up, or you can download a variety of apps for smartphones such as FEMA's or the American Red Cross emergency app.

 Avoid walking or driving on ice and snow